textpipe/textpipe/CONTRIBUTING.md

    * **Commit changes that belong together.**

 4. Browse to [https://github.com/textpipe/textpipe](https://github.com/textpipe/textpipe) and follow instructions to create Pull Request.
    Make sure you add reviewers to your PR.
-Your code should be reveiwed by at least 1 person and by everyone you know could have an opinion on your change.
+Your code should be reviewed by at least 1 person and by everyone you know could have an opinion on your change.

+5. Use [Slack](https://textpipe.slack.com/signup) to advertise your PR.

-5. Once your PR is approved and passes all tests, use the `rebase and merge` option.
+6. Once your PR is approved and passes all tests, use the `rebase and merge` option.